lammypi/Applied-Data-Science-for-UX/appendix02/bridging_python_to_r.md

 my_mean = mean_r_func(my_floats)
 ```

 This covers the basics of bridging Python to R with rpy2.
+If you want to see an introduction with custom Python functions using rpy2, you can read my article on Medium: [A Brief Introduction to rpy2](https://medium.com/womenintechnology/a-brief-introduction-to-rpy2-f1b3be04a0d9)